Ubuntu Server Tutorials

 chown vmail.vmail /var/vmail/dovecot-deliver.log

-in your /var/vmail/dovecot-deliver.log you should have something like this:
+your /var/vmail/dovecot-deliver.log you should have something like this:

 dovecot: Info: Dovecot v1.2.12 starting up (core dumps disabled)